 The goal is to reduce pain while helping to rebuild muscle, increase mobility, and enhance function.
 A full and fast recovery significantly reduces the risk of additional injuries to your dog.

 Quality joint supplements, such as TopDog’s omega-3 supplement and their glucosamine combination supplement can contribute to good joint health.
 While supplements can be particularly useful after surgery for a dog’s torn ACL, you don’t have to wait for an injury to occur.
 Supplements can be used for dogs of any age at any time, whether they have existing joint issues or not.

 Obesity can greatly increase the risk of a torn ACL and other injuries in dogs.
 Paying attention to the quality and quantity of food you serve your dog is one of the easiest ways to manage your dog’s weight.

 You’re better off following feeding recommendations from your vet or other trusted source over the instructions on the dog food bag.
-Many pet food manufacturers recommend an unnecessarily excessive amount of food, and it’s easy to fall into a habit of dispensing far too many treats.
+Many pet food manufacturers recommend an unnecessarily excessive amount of food, and it’s easy to fall into the habit of dispensing far too many treats.

 With early detection, immediate action, and a strategic recovery plan, you can greatly reduce the risk of additional injuries related to a torn ACL.
 Make quality supplements from TopDog Health & Rehabilitation part of your plan, and the benefits can be greater still.